adamontherun/EmbedlyWithBlocks/README.md

                                               NSLog(@"%@", extract);
                                           }];
 ```
- Check the EmbedlyExtract.h file for all the properties that can be returned.
+ Check the EmbedlyExtract.h and EmbedlyEmbed.h files for all the properties that can be returned.

 All errors returned from the library are mapped from Embed.ly's error codes http://embed.ly/docs/api/extract/endpoints/1/extract#error-codes

- See the example project for a very simplistic usage of the library.
+ See the example project for a simplistic usage of the library.

  If you have any questions, open an Issue here, or hit me up on Twitter @adamontherun

 ###TODOs:
- - Add support for the Embed API
  - Add support for the Display API
  - Release as a CocoaPod